 - Create a New Report Server Database: If you want to create a new underlying database for report server internal storage then, Please select this option.
 Here, we are choosing this option because we are creating a new database.

 - Choose an Existing Report Server Database: If you want to modify the existing database of a report server then, Please select this option.

 This tab is used to specify the Server Name, Authentication Type, User Name, and Password required to connect with the Database.

 Click on the Test Connection button to test the connection we provided.

-From the above screenshot you can observe that, our connection is successful.
-Now, click on the Next button to go to Database tab
+From the above screenshot, see our connection is successful.
+Now, click on the Next button to go to the Database tab

 Here, we have to specify the new database name as per your requirement.
 For now, we named it as New Report Server as shown below

-Click on the Next button to go to Credentials tab.
+Click on the Next button to go to the Credentials tab.
 Here we have to select the Authentication Type.
-Reporting Server provides following types of authentication:
+SSRS Reporting Server provides the following types of authentication:

-- Windows Credentials: Please select this option, while you are working on local computer.
+- Windows Credentials: Please choose this option while you are working on the local computer.
 Here you must have permission to access the Database.